Skip to main content

 Despite these shifts, flagship properties operated by Unibail-Rodamco-Westfield and Simon Property Group continue to report strong tenant sales performance across major Northern California centers.

-Data collected in 2026.
+Data collected June 1, 2026.

 Comments